Regularity theory and geometry of unbalanced optimal transport: The Wasserstein-Fisher-Rao metric

 Up to the change of variable $m = r^2$, we find that the metric can be rewritten as

 which is called a cone metric\footnote{It is interesting to check that other Riemannian metrics on the cone can be chosen provided they are two-homogeneous in the radial variable.
-Some of the results of this article carry over such cases.}.
+Some of the results of this article carry over such cases.}, see equation \eqref{eqmetricacono}.
 Since it is a classical formulation of this metric, we adopt this change of variable in the rest of the paper.
 In particular, the action is changed into

-and the metric on $M \times \R_{>0}$ is the cone metric \eqref{EqConeMetric}.
-We now adopt the notation $\mathcal{C}(M)$ for the $M \times \R_{>0}$ equipped with the cone metric.
-In fact, as done in \cite{GALLOUET20184199} we can identify this semidirect product of groups with the automorphism group of the cone $\mathcal{C}(M)$ (since it has a multiplicative group structure in the $\R_{>0}$ component).
-Thus, to shorten the notations, we use $\on{Aut}(\mathcal{C}(M))$ instead of $\Diff(M) \ltimes C(M,\R_{>0})$.
+and the metric on $\cone(M)$ is the cone metric \eqref{EqConeMetric}.
+As done in \cite{GALLOUET20184199} we can identify this semidirect product of groups with the automorphism group of the cone $\cone(M)$ (since it has a multiplicative group structure in the $\R_{>0}$ component).
+Thus, to shorten the notations, we use $\on{Aut}(\cone(M))$ instead of $\Diff(M) \ltimes C(M,\R_{>0})$.
 We now state the (formal) Riemannian submersion result obtained in \cite{GALLOUET20184199}.

 \begin{proposition} Let $\rho_0 \in \Dens(M)$ be a positive density and $\pi$ be the map